 = 240m/s/s, which is about 24 times the acceleration due to gravity.
 A surprising figure!
 And at higher frequencies, the accelerations involved become quite amazing.

-Similarly surprising, although the tracking force of a modern cartridge is only perhaps a couple of grams, because the area of contact with the record is so small (about 10μm x 10μm on each side of the groove) the pressure at the contact point rises to,
+Similarly surprising, although the tracking force of a modern cartridge is only perhaps a couple of grams, because the area of contact with the record is so small, the pressure at the contact point rises to extraordinary levels.

-Normally the diamond of the stylus is bonded to a metal shank and this is glued to the end of the cantilever which is flattened at one end to accept the adhesive and stylus assembly.
-In top-of-the-range cartridges the diamond stylus may be bonded directly to the cantilever without the intervening metal shank.
-This type of stylus is referred to as a nude-shank type and is generally considered better because the reduction in the mass of the stylus assembly ensures better tracking.
+Normally the diamond of the stylus is bonded to a metal (usually aluminium) shank and this is glued to the end of the cantilever which is flattened at one end to accept the adhesive and stylus assembly.
+In top-of-the-range cartridges, a longer diamond stylus may be bonded directly to the cantilever without the intervening metal shank.
+This type of stylus is referred to as a nude-shank type and is generally considered better because of a claimed reduction in the mass of the stylus assembly which ensures better tracking.

-However, there is a proviso.
-Because the metal shank is not present, the cantilever rides very close to the disc surface and this makes nude-shank styli sensitive to clogging with dust and lint.
+This claim seems odd given that the density of diamond is some 30% higher than aluminium.
+In fact the drop in mass is typically accomplished by diminishing the shank dimension and having the cantilever ride very close to the disc surface.
+This makes nude-shank styli sensitive to clogging with dust and lint.
 One tiny thread of lint trapped around the tip can gather small particles and lint like a broom and in a very short time a ball of lint and dust surrounds the tip between the record and the cantilever and this lifts the stylus upward and away from the groove walls.

 Nude-shank styli demand that the user keeps her records scrupulously clean.